Water Heater Repair & Replacement in Plainville

 Some installations require additional work:

-• Gas line upgrade from the meter: If your existing gas line can't handle the BTU demand of a tankless unit, the line from the meter needs upgrading.
-This adds $500-$1,500.
+- Gas line upgrade from the meter: If your existing gas line can’t handle the BTU demand of a tankless unit, the line from the meter needs upgrading.
+This adds cost varies by condition and scope.

 Total Installed Cost Summary